marcobevilacqua94/iot-simulator/README.md

 This is a project to simulate the insertion of data points in Couchbase from a certain number of sensors with a configurable frequency.
 Data is then prepared with eventing to be queried using timeseries.

-use it with
+use it with:

 ```
 docker run marcobevilacqua94/iot_simulator:latest java -jar iot_simulator.jar -h (host) -u (username) -p (password) -b (bucket-name) -s (scope-name) -c (collection-name) -se (sensors) -mt (max-seconds) -ips (inserts-per-second) -ttl (time-to-live)
 ```

-inserts-per-second are referred to single sensor max-time is in seconds, after this time the program stops
+inserts-per-second are referred to single sensor. max-time is in seconds, after this time the program stops.

-default values for parameters are
+default values for parameters are:
 ```
 host: 127.0.0.1
 username: Administrator